 First or second-year students who do not meet any of the above exemptions and want to request an exception from the required residence policy should complete the online Required Residence Exemption/Exception form and attach a typed letter of explanation and any necessary documentation.
-This form must be submitted by July 1, 2021 for fall 2021 semester request or by December 1, 2021 for the spring 2022 semester.
+This form must be submitted by July 1, 2023 for fall 2023 semester request or by December 1, 2023 for the spring 2024 semester.

-If the exception is not approved and the student wishes to appeal the decision, the appeal must be received by the Vice President for Student Development and Success, in writing, within five business days of receiving the decision.
+If the exception is not approved and the student wishes to appeal the decision, the appeal must be received by the Assistant Dean of Student Life, in writing, within five business days of receiving the decision.

-Any student who wants to request a medical exception from the Required Residence Policy should complete the Residence Life Medical Exception Form and return it to College of Saint Mary's ADA Coordinator (located in the Achievement center) as soon as possible so that requests can be considered.
+Any student who wants to request a medical exception from the Required Residence Policy should complete the Residence Life Medical Exception Form and return it to College of Saint Mary's ADA Coordinator (located in the Student Support Services Office) as soon as possible so that requests can be considered.
 This form can be requested from the Director of Residence Life.

 - a) Students receiving room and board as part of a scholarship or grant ARE REQUIRED to live in the residence halls.
-Should scholarship or grant students receiving room and board funds choose to live off campus, they will forfeit the scholarship or grant dollars that fund room and board. - b) Full-time undergraduate students at College of Saint Mary have first priority for all on-campus housing. - c) Campus housing is restricted to full-time students studying for undergraduate degrees at CSM.
-However, if a student completed her undergraduate work at CSM and is continuing on as a full-time student for a graduate degree at CSM, she may live in the residence halls for the duration of her graduate studies, if space permits.
-This is only applicable for students who have been living on campus and are renewing the contract for the following year. - d) For returning residents, Residence Life staff will review all housing applications to determine eligibility based on students' history of residential conduct and history of health and safety checks during prior occupancy. - e) Traditional students who are over the age of 35 prior to August 1 of the contract year may not reside in the residence halls at College of Saint Mary. - f) Criteria to reside at Maryview at the Villa: - a.
-Have a minimum overall GPA of 3.0. - b.
-Be at least a 3rd year student by the beginning of the semester in which the student wishes to reside at Maryview. - c.
-Must be in good conduct/social standing with the college (no disciplinary record). - d.
-Must not have a record of any failed health and safety checks during current and all prior academic years. - e.
-Be a current residential student at CSM. - g) All students living in the residence halls MUST participate in CSM's full board plan described in #4. - h) The following requirements are for Mothers Living & Learning Residents ONLY:

-- a.
-New Mothers Living & Learning residents are required to attend Community Days (August 16-20, 2021), and must make arrangements for childcare during these days. - b.
+Should scholarship or grant students receiving room and board funds choose to live off campus, they will forfeit the scholarship or grant dollars that fund room and board. - b) Full-time undergraduate students at College of Saint Mary have first priority for all on-campus housing.
+Students may be placed into housing up until the day before the first day of classes (August 22nd, 2023 for fall or January 21st, 2024 for spring) as space allows. - c) Campus housing is restricted to full-time students studying for undergraduate degrees at CSM.
+However, if a student completed her undergraduate work at CSM and is continuing as a full-time student for a graduate degree at CSM, she may live in the residence halls for the duration of her graduate studies, if space permits.
+This is only applicable for students who have been living on campus and are renewing the contract for the following year. - d) For returning residents, Residence Life staff will review all housing applications to determine eligibility based on students' history of residential conduct and history of health and safety checks during prior occupancy. - e) Traditional students who are over the age of 35 prior to August 1 of the contract year may not reside in the residence halls at College of Saint Mary. - f) All students living in the residence halls MUST participate in CSM's full board plan described in #4. - g) The following requirements are for Mothers Living & Learning Residents ONLY: - a.
+New Mothers Living & Learning residents are required to attend Community Days (August 13-20, 2023), and must make arrangements for childcare during these days. - b.
 New Mothers Living & Learning residents are required to enroll in and pass IDS 160: The Successful Single Mother. - c.
-Mothers Living & Learning students may have up to two children under the age of 10, all children must be over 6 weeks old by the move-in date. - d.
+Mothers Living & Learning students may have up to three children under the age of 12, all children must be over 6 weeks old by the move-in date.

+d.
 Mothers Living & Learning students must submit immunization records for all children prior to move-in or when requested by the Director of Residence Life.